 Who is Succession‘s Number One Boy?
+(My Version of Those “Every Succession Character, Ranked” Articles)

-Your Brief Guide to Large Adult Sons
+Your Brief Guide to The Large Adult Son Meme

 One of my favorite memes from the post-Obama era is that of the Large Adult Son.
 This meme has been well-documented across the internet but I will nonetheless recap it here for the uninitiated.
 Variants of the meme began in 2012 or so, with the first official usage of it appearing in 2015 in a meme about the Huckabee family.